w3f/w3f-education/docs/Rust/section7/iterators.md

 }
 ```

-You may notice that this looks familar to a regular `for` loop.
-This will be discussed in more depth in [Loops vs Iterators](./loops-vs-iterators.md), but know they are different!
+You may notice that this looks familiar to a regular `for` loop.
+This will be discussed more deeply in [Loops vs. Iterators](./loops-vs-iterators.md), but know they are different!

 ## A closer look at the `Iterator` trait